-The amount of digital fraud taking place is increasing rapidly.
+The amount of digital fraud and cybercrime taking place is increasing rapidly.
 The combination of a wide variety of different payment methods and an increasing propensity towards online retail has led to a perfect storm in which hackers are threatening businesses all over the world.
 In this context, the reporting of suspicious activity is steadily increasing, with new types of fraud and angles emerging on an almost weekly basis.
 Predictive security analytics detects and prevents hackers from succeeding.

 According to the Internet Crime Complaint Center, cybercrime complaints to the FBI topped 300,000 for the third year in a row in 2011.
 This growing trend for cybercrime necessitates organizations to develop the ability to effectively respond and plan for criminal activities targeting not only their business, but also customers and partners.
 Recent high profile breaches of security have put this issue even more markedly under the spotlight.